-In my previous post on Vitex I outlined when you should consider using this herbal treatment.
 Vitex can be a great help for women with a number of different conditions and in a number of different situations.
-However, I do not recommend Vitex to my clients who have been diagnosed with PCOS, except in one specific circumstance, which I will explain here.
+However, we do not recommend Vitex to those who have been diagnosed with PCOS, except in one specific circumstance, which we will explain below.

 Why most women with PCOS shouldn’t use Vitex

-Vitex increases progesterone levels by increasing LH (luteinizing hormone) levels, and it suppresses prolactin levels – the result is increased ovulatory cycles.
+Vitex increases progesterone levels by increasing LH (luteinizing hormone) levels, and it suppresses prolactin levels.
+The result is increased ovulatory cycles.
 This sounds like a perfect scenario for PCOS sufferers, but there’s a problem.
 Vitex can actually worsen PCOS for some because their LH levels are already high.
-If you know your LH level is high (if you don’t know – ask for a hormonal panel blood test from your doctor), you should not use Vitex.
-Most women have the kind of PCOS that is insulin-resistant and comes with high LH, and they should avoid Vitex.
+If you know your LH level is high (if you don’t know, ask for a hormone panel blood test from your doctor), you should not use Vitex.
+Most women have the kind of PCOS that is insulin-resistant and comes with high LH, and should avoid Vitex.

 When you should take Vitex if you have PCOS